whose aim is to promote a new way of thinking about education

 Our growing team consists of experts in their fields focused on implementing changes in education.
 We both analyze the latest achievements of science and educational practice, and conduct our own empirical research on school environments.

-The results of our work are presented at an annual educational symposium bringing together the most eminent researchers and educators.
+The results of our work are presented at an annual educational conference bringing together the most eminent researchers and educators.

 TEAMMore about us